Component slug vs root_slug in BP 1.3

 $my_groups_link = bp_loggedin_user_domain() . $bp->groups->slug;

-$bp->current_componentwith the component slug.
+2. Checking the current_component – In BP and BP-dependent plugins, it has been common to see which component you are using by comparing the value of $bp->current_component with the component slug.
 In BP 1.3, this will not work in all cases, since sometimes the current_component will match the slug, and other times it will match the root_slug.
-BP 1.3 introducesbp_is_current_component(), which is an all-purpose function for generously detecting your current component.
+BP 1.3 introduces bp_is_current_component(), which is an all-purpose function for generously detecting your current component.
 It takes slugs (‘topics’), root slugs (‘support/topics’) and component names (‘forums’) as arguments.
 You should replace all of your plugin’s current_component/slug checks with this function instead.
 In other words, replace things like this:

 if ( $bp->current_component == $bp->groups->slug )